gretchenwright/BurrowsWheeler/README.md

 Match a single string to the genome corresponding to the index file:\ py BWMatch.py --patternstring GCG test_index.txt

-Match the reads from an input file to the given index file, and write the result to the given output file:\ py BWMatch.py --patternfile e_coli_1000.fa --outputfile e_coli_matches.txt e_coli_index.txt
+Match the reads from an input file to the given index file, and write the result to the given output file:<br/>
+py BWMatch.py --patternfile e_coli_1000.fa --outputfile e_coli_matches.txt e_coli_index.txt